Rendevior/hayanime/README.md

 + *Pup*
 + *Sed*
 + *Awk*
++ *Ruby*
++ *GoLang*
 + *Recode*
 ## Option / Args
 ```
+Usage: emina-cli -i "<search query>"
-Usage: emina-cli -s "Kaguya Sama"
+Usage: emina-cli -s "<search query>" -e "[Episode]" -q "High" -m [Mode]
-Usage: emina-cli [-dvhs]
+Usage: emina-cli [arguments...]

+Program that allows you to download anime in command line.

+Options:
    -d                      : Uninstall Script with its Config Files
    -v                      : Show the version of the script
-   -dm                           : Switch to Dub Mode (Dubbed Anime Only)
+   -m dub                  : Switch to Dub Mode (Dubbed Anime Only)
+   -i "<search query>"     : Search Anime and Print Info
-   -s "<search query>"           : Search Anime with info
+   -s "<search query>"     : Search Anime
+   -e "<episode>"          : Number of Episode
+   -q "<quality>"          : Quality of Video
+   -p "<number>"           : Spicify Picks in Anime Selection
+   -t "<server>"           : Specify Server (default, 1, 2, 3, 4)
    -h                      : Show this help

 You can change Servers or Download Method by changing the value of the "server or utility" variable in /etc/emina/down.conf
 Option "-d" is to Uninstall this Script with /etc/emina/down.conf & /etc/emina/eminavars But it wont delete all the prerequisites/dependencies that installed by this script (it can be used for other scripts)..
+Option "-t" will specify which server will used to download the File, if this argument presented it will ignore the Config File where the automation stored to set the server..
 ```
 ## Features
 + You can Change Servers and method of Downloading to make it Fast as possible